First Battle of the Hook: Battle of the Hook (24–28 October)

 To the left of the Hook, the assault force outflanked a platoon of Company C, but they succeeded in pulling back the flanks to form a perimeter.
 East of the Hook, on the 1st Battalion's right, other elements of Company C formed another perimeter.
 In the 400 yd separating the two, scattered groups of Marines struggled to close the gap.
 Help for Company C began arriving at about 23:30, after the PVA had overrun the Hook, when the first elements of Company A, sent to reinforce made contact with Company C's perimeter to the left rear of the captured salient.
 The arrival of reinforcements enabled the members of Company C, scattered between the two perimeters, to form a blocking position on a ridge running east and west a few hundred yards to the rear of the Hook.
-At 03:00 on the 27th, Colonel Moore committed the regimental reserve, Company H, 3rd Battalion.
-General Pollock ordered the 3rd Battalion, 1st Marines, from the division reserve into the sector held by Moore's 7th Marines.
+At 03:00 on the 27th, Moore committed the regimental reserve, Company H, 3rd Battalion.
+Pollock ordered the 3rd Battalion, 1st Marines, from the division reserve into the sector held by Moore's 7th Marines.
 3/1 Marines, had the mission of counterattacking the PVA who had seized the Hook and penetrated the Jamestown Line.
-Anticipating commitment in this critical sector, the battalion commander, Lieutenant Colonel Sidney J. Altman, had already drawn up a basic plan for such a counterattack and personally reconnoitered the area.
+Anticipating commitment in this critical sector, the battalion commander, Lieutenant colonel Sidney J. Altman, had already drawn up a basic plan for such a counterattack and personally reconnoitered the area.
 Now Altman's Marines prepared to execute that plan.
 Tank gunners, mortar crews and artillerymen battered the recently captured Outpost Warsaw, other PVA troop concentrations, firing batteries, and supply routes.
 The 1st Marine Air Wing also joined in, as F7F Tigercat night fighters used the ground-based AN/MPQ-2 radar to hit the main PVA supply route sustaining the attack, dropping their bombs less than 1 mi west of the Hook.